maxkasy/EJ_matching_with_semibandits_replication_files/readme.md

 The following three scripts contain code that is specific to our empirical application and the calibrated simulations based on it.
 To replicate our results, execute these three scripts sequentially:

 1. **dataprep.R**: This script reads *HIAS_Anonymous_with_Emp.csv* in the folder *Data_raw/*, and produces three processed data files in *Data_processed/*, *HIAS_Anonymous_Prepared.csv*, *affiliate_capacities.csv*, and *theta_calibrated.csv*.
 1. **simulation.R**: This script runs the main simulations, using the processed data files, and stores the output in *Simulation_output/*, with one file for each simulation iteration.
-Despite using parallel processing, running this script takes considerable time (about 6 hours on our laptop, a Macbook Pro with 8 CPUs).
 1. **summarize_simulations.R**: This file reads the simulation output, and produces the figures shown in the paper, storing them in the folder *Figures/*.

+Total running time is about about 6 hours on our laptop, a Macbook Pro with 8 CPUs.
+Most of this time is spent by running the main simulations in **simulation.R**, while the other two scripts execute in less than one minute.

 ## Data-files